Germany's Nazi past is just a stumble away

 These so-called “Stolpersteine,” or "stumbling stones," remind passersby of the Waldeck family and other victims of Nazi terror.

 Many hope such displays will not only highlight past horrors but may help to choke the growth of right-wing extremism.
 On Sunday, the far-right and anti-immigration AfD became the third-strongest force in Germany's parliament — earning 13 percent of the vote.
-The result could give the populist party up to 30 of the Bundestag's 709 seats.
-One AfD candidate celebrated by vowing to “take back our country and our people.”
+The result gives the populist party 94 of the Bundestag's 709 seats.
+One leading AfD candidate celebrated by vowing to “take back our country and our people.”

 The World Jewish Congress called the party "a disgraceful reactionary movement which recalls the worst of Germany's past."